-If you've ever thought of what it takes to organise a hugely successful reunion then you should read Claire Andrew's profile below.
+If you've ever thought of what it takes to organise a hugely successful reunion then you should read Claire Andrew's story below.
 Claire organised an excellent Class of 1995 reunion during the summer of 2015 and had an outstanding turnout of nearly 70 alumni.

 We asked Claire what it was like organising the event and what she got out of the experience.